rclone/rclone/docs/content/drive.md

 `rclone dedupe` and check your logs for duplicate object or directory messages.

+This can also be caused by a delay/caching on google drive's end when comparing directory listings.
+Specifically with team drives used in combination with --fast-list.
+Files that were uploaded recently may not appear on the directory list sent to rclone when using --fast-list.

+Waiting a moderate period of time between attempts (estimated to be approximately 1 hour) and/or not using --fast-list both seem to be effective in preventing the problem.

 ### Making your own client_id ###

 When you use rclone with Google drive in its default configuration you